netinvent/bitwarden_cli_toolkit/README.md

 python3 bitwarden_api_toolkit/bitwarden_api_toolkit.py
 ```

-Once the GUI openes, give it your username, password, and URL to your bitwarden vault.
+Once the GUI opens, give it your username, password, and URL to your bitwarden vault.
 Also give it the path to your bitwarden cli executable, and you're setup.

 ## Why so slow ?